dantasfaria/sports-pipeline/README.md

 5. Create a pull request to merge the changes

 ## 📬 Contact
-For any questions or concerns, please contact us at [gabrieldantasfgs@gmail.com](mailto:gabrieldantasfgs@gmail.com).
+For any questions or concerns, please contact me at [gabrieldantasfgs@gmail.com](mailto:gabrieldantasfgs@gmail.com).